orchid-hybrid/match-sagittarius/README.md

 # How to use on Sagittarius

 See `example.scm`.
-This uses shell trampline.
+This uses shell trampoline.